-Agile leadership is the art of creating the right environment and context for the self-managing teams.
+Agile leadership is the art of creating the right environment and context for the self-managing agile teams.
 An environment where teams collaborate, learn from each other, get quick feedback from users and are focused on quality and continuous learning.
 It’s the responsibility of the agile leader to continuously improve this environment.
 He or she doesn’t micro-manage the people nor creates total freedom.
 Balancing between anarchy and strict structure is crucial in today’s markets.
 Developing and maintaining this right environment is often hard work.
 Not focusing on the day-to-day details, individual results nor work progress.
 But focus on culture, ownership, mindset, feedback and long term goals.

 Becoming an agile leader requires a new mindset ánd new tools, metrics and meetings.
 It’s a total different way to look at leadership than the traditional management, in which the manager tells the people in detail what to do and how to do it.
 Where the people or employees are asked to just to their job as prescribed in detail.
 This traditional management works pretty good where the work is repetitive and predictive.
 But in more complex or problem-solving environments, employees need a different kind of leadership to work and thrive.